asalexanderlee/bootcamp-3/README.md

 * Use Postman to test your server.

 To start the server, type: `npm run dev`.

+Before getting started:
+1. We are using Express for this exercise.
+Be sure to review the docs before getting to work.
+2. In your package.json, you have a package called `nodemon` under `"devDependencies"`.
+What does nodemon do?
+What are devDependencies?
+3. What are HTTP status codes?
+Which one should we use if we have any errors on the routes we defined above?
+4. What is a router, in this context?

 Once completed with Release 2 you should have a fully functional todo list API.
 Woohoo!

 ## Release 3